Temtesb/StatisticsCalculationsForExcel/README.md

 ## History

-This project began as a way to build vba functions to better analyze data using the tools that are avialable to us in our work lives.
+This project began as a way to build vba functions to statisticaly analyze data using the software that was avialable to us in our work.

 The initial functions where built during a Managing Small Business Data Analytics class at [Regent University](www.regent.edu/).
 Those functions that are mentioned as being derived from the course text of 'Essentials of Business Analytics ISBN 978-1-305-62773-4' are all found in the [/Excel/Src/basStatsistics.bas](Excel/src/basStatistics.bas) file or [/General VB/Src/VB_Statsistics.bas](/General VB/Src/VB_Statsistics.bas) file.

 ## Credits